 Most people are familiar with the notion of a curriculum, and mostly in the form of a subject based approach such as the National Curriculum.
 You can read more on the topic of curriculum here, however, consider structuring a report to explain using a subject based or similar framework even if you do not educate that way, it makes things much easier for the reader.

 Handling different approaches

-Often, if you do a subject based approach, you can select, cut and paste from the National Curriculum the descriptions from the Programmes of Study (PoS) and say which resources you used and the activities you did with outcomes.
+Often, if you do a subject based approach, you can select, cut and paste from the the descriptionsof tasks undertaken from the National Curriculum the descriptions from the Programmes of Study (PoS) and say which resources you used and the activities you did, together with outcomes.
 That shows what you have covered in ‘detail’ using the state language for education.
 It does not mean that you followed the NC as if you were in school, it means you have covered the PoS described in it, which is not the same thing.

 Equally, you can use the wording of any online programmes or books you use such as workbooks, as they often have useful titles and subtitles that can help you structure your report.
-You can list resources used for each subject, providing links to online programmes or taking a photo of the cover of the books used if you don’t want to write them all out.
-Don’t send samples by photograph, the LA are not entitled to see them, they are your intellectual and personal property.
+You can list resources used for each subject, providing links to online programmes or taking a photo of the cover of the books used.

 If you do a project, topic or problem based approach then you can title the project and explain ‘what the children did’, with some details and examples of what they learned.
 You then have a choice about how you explain their achievements and progress.